nopdotcom/streisand/README.md

 * Linode
 * Rackspace

+#### Other providers
 If you are an expert and can set up a *fresh Ubuntu 16.04 server* elsewhere, Streisand includes code for:

 * Using `ssh` to connect to your remote server from your local machine
 * After connecting to your remote server, you can run Streisand *in place*, called "localhost deployment".
 This converts the server to a Streisand node.

 "Localhost deployment" often works better than `ssh` deployment.

+For more information, see [the advanced installation instructions](Advanced installation.md).

 ## Installation

 You need command-line access to a Unix system.
 You can use Linux, BSD, or macOS; on Windows 10, the Windows Subsystem for Linux (WSL) counts as Linux.

-Once you're ready, see the [full installation instructions](Installation).
+Once you're ready, see the [full installation instructions](Installation.md).

 Upcoming Features